 The Ninth Circuit Court of Appeals declared all Fedex delivery drivers in the State of California to be employees rather than independent contractors (Alexander v.
 Fedex), a decision that could have far-reaching consequences to workers and third parties alike.
 The court reasoned that FedEx closely controlled the drivers’ routes, requires drivers to report each delivery, and monitors drivers’ workloads.
 However, a US District Court in Pennsylvania came to the opposite conclusion in a case involving Uber drivers.

-As more and more workers opt to derive all or part of their income from independent contractor work, the employer liability issue will continue to evolve.
-If you have a client who needs help with their expenses while their personal injury claim is pending, we can help.
+As more and more workers opt to derive all or part of their income from independent contractor work, the employers liability issue will continue to evolve.
+If you have a client who needs help with their expenses while their case involving employer liability is pending, we can help.

 At USClaims, we offer pre-settlement funding, if a case is qualified for pre-settlement funding then we would purchase a portion of the proceeds of the anticipated court judgment or settlement for some cash now.
 USClaims only gets paid if a case is won or has reached a settlement!
 Apply now or call us today at 1-877-USCLAIMS to learn more.